 Disclaimer: This post may contain affiliate links.

 As a new guitarist, the sheer number of budget and beginner guitars available for purchase can be overwhelming.
-There are a lot of bad choices, but we’ve done some exhausting research and have chosen the best of the best
+There are a lot of bad choices, but we've done some exhausting research and have chosen the best of the best for under $500.

 Take a look at our recommendations for the best budget/beginner electric guitars.
 Of these, we've featured our 3 highest-rated guitars below for those of you in a hurry.
 If you prefer to go into more detail, then keep reading and you'll find links to full reviews, as well as links to your favorite retailers to check the most current prices.
 If you prefer to learn how to choose your own guitar, check out our Electric Guitar Buying Guide.

 The Squier series by Fender is the first name in affordable, name-brand beginner guitars.
 The Bullet Stratocaster is one of their most popular models, with many options and finishes to choose from.
-It has a slightly thinner body than the Standard Squier Stratocaster, making it light and comfortable
+It has a slightly thinner body than the Standard Squier Stratocaster, making it light and comfortable for everyone!

 You can choose from the HSS model, where you'll find a humbucker in the bridge.
 A bridge humbucker is great for guitarists who want the signature sound of rock and metal.
 You also have the option of the SSS model, with a single-coil in the bridge.
 A bridge single-coil pickup is perfect for blues and classic rock.
 Coupled with the single-coils in the middle and neck position, you can cover everything from hard rock to the blues to even metal.
 You have a choice of bridges: a non-locking tremolo to give your licks some extra flavor, or a hardtail bridge for more sustain and stability.
 The Bullet's slim neck will get your fingers where they need to go.
 Overall, this is an excellent beginner electric guitar.